ansys/pyhps-data-transfer/doc/source/examples/index.rst

 Examples
 ========

-The examples in this section show how to use Pyhps data_transfer/client to interact with data transfer service in Python.
+The examples in this section show how to use PyHPS Data Transfer to interact with data transfer service in Python.
 Each example consists of a Python script plus a data file.
 You can execute many Python scripts with these command-line arguments: